RGambarini/Journal/_posts/2023-05-29-Do Digital Monkeys Dream of Electronic Sonnets?.md

 {% include figure.html path="assets/img/Monkeys/initial-data.jpg"%}

 <div class="caption">
-    Percentage of word length in our data.
+    <em>Percentage of word length in our data.
 Crosses represent the number of instances of the given word length divided by the total number of number of characters in our data.
-The curve shows the relative trend that this analysis follows.
+The curve shows the relative trend that this analysis follows.</em>
 </div>

 This simply won't do.
 We are currently including every single character in the data, regardless if it is significant or not.
 We need to establish criteria for tagging words in our dataset.
 Although the letter 'a' is a perfectly reasonable word, it leaves too much to interpretation regarding how much 'information' it provides in the text.
 We can't be sure of what is a random input or what would be a significant word.
 So for this analysis, we will simply ignore any words that are made of a single character. <d-footnote>Feel free to rant on this decision down below.</d-footnote>